-2. Dock management
+3. Dock management

-Non-chemical control of any weed requires a systems based / integrated approach.
+Non-chemical control of any weed or plant requires a systems based or integrated approach.
 The metaphor of 'many little hammers', coined by Liebman & Gallandt (1997), highlights that multiple tools are needed.
 To work out which tools will be effective and how to use them it is essential to understand the biology and ecology of weeds.

-2.1.
+3.1.
 Key components of dock biology and ecology

-Docks are rosette-forming, herbaceous perennials, consisting of a crown (short, vertical, underground, true stem), with large fleshy tap roots (true root, Figure 2).
+Docks are rosette-forming, herbaceous perennials, consisting of a crown (short vertical underground true stem), with large fleshy tap roots (Figure 2).

 Figure 2.
-Dock plant showing regrowing leaves, the crown, main large tap root and smaller roots sprouting from daughter crowns.
+Dock plant showing regrowing leaves, the crown, the main large tap root and smaller roots sprouting from daughter crowns

 Leaves and flower stems are produced from the crown.
-The main means of reproduction are via the large numbers of seeds that are produced, but, docks can also produce clones via offshoots from the crown, though the number of new plants produced this way is insignificant, especially as the parent plants also tend to die off.
+The main means of reproduction are via the large numbers of seeds that are produced, but docks can also produce clones via offshoots from the crown, though the number of new plants produced this way is insignificant, especially as the parent plants also tend to die off.

-There is however, significant confusion, both among land managers and scientists, about the ability of docks to regenerate following disturbance, e.g., tillage / cultivation or digging up.
+However, there is significant confusion both among land managers and scientists about the ability of docks to regenerate following disturbance, e.g. tillage / cultivation or digging them up.
 Only the buds

 (meristems) in the leaf axils of the true stem are able to dedifferentiate to produce roots.
-The true root is unable to dedifferentiate so it cannot produce shoots, so it is only the crown that can regenerate, as it is true shoot material.
-However, in some cases the crown and root can appear quite similar (Figure 3), especially as the crown produces adventitious roots, which may be partly to blame for the confusion about whether roots can regenerate as some people may confuse the crown for true roots.
+The true root is unable to dedifferentiate, so it cannot produce shoots.
+It is only the crown that can regenerate, as it is true shoot.
+However, some people confuse the crown for true roots not realising that the crown is true shoot and not a root.
+This is probably due to the crown and root appearing quite similar in some plants (Figure 3), especially as the crown produces adventitious roots, so appearing root like.

 Figure 3.
-Section of dock showing the visual similarity between crown and root.
+Section of dock showing the visual similarity between crown and root

-As a comparison, docks are morphologically identical to rhubarb (Rheum rhabarbarum), both being in the Polygonaceae.
-Rhubarb also only regenerates from the crown - which is why rhubarb is vegetatively multiplied by splitting the crown, not the root.
+As a comparison, docks are morphologically identical to rhubarb (Rheum rhabarbarum) another member of the Polygonaceae or buckwheat family.
+Rhubarb also only regenerates from the crown; this is why rhubarb is vegetatively multiplied by splitting the crown, not the root.

-Docks try to maintain a root shoot ratio around 75% root 25% shoot, with higher root percentage overwinter and lower when flowering.
-Removal of foliage causes the dock to withdraw root reserves to re-establish root:shoot ratio, which takes about four weeks.
-Therefore defoliation intervals less than four weeks results in a reduction in plant size as the root reserves are continually used to replace the foliage.
-In comparison defoliation intervals grater than four weeks allows docks to accumulate carbohydrates in their roots, with increasing rates of accumulation with increasing defoliation interval, therefore defoliation intervals greater than four weeks allows docks to become more competitive with pasture.
+Docks tend to maintain a root to shoot ratio around 75% root: 25% shoot, with a higher root percentage over winter and lower one when flowering.
+Removal of foliage causes the dock to withdraw its root reserves to reestablish its optimal root:shoot ratio, which takes about four weeks.
+Therefore defoliation at intervals of less than four weeks results in a reduction in plant size, as the root reserves are continually used to replace the foliage.
+In comparison, defoliation at intervals of greater than four weeks allows docks to accumulate carbohydrates in their roots, with a trend of increased rates of accumulation as the time intervals between defoliation increases.
+Therefore defoliation intervals greater than four weeks allows docks to become more competitive with pasture.

-Dock seeds need light to germinate so can only establish on open soil, not under good pasture covers.
-It also needs regular diurnal temperature fluctuations to germinate, so, is less likely to germinate in winter.
-Dock seedlings are weak competitors until about 40 to 50 days old at which point the seedling root swells into a tap root and the crown forms.
-After this point their competitive ability increases rapidly becoming very high after six months of age.
+Dock seeds need light to germinate so they can only establish themselves on open soil, not under the cover of a good pasture sward.
+It also needs sufficient diurnal temperature fluctuations to germinate, so it is less likely to germinate in winter.
+Dock seedlings are weak competitors until they are about 40 to 50 days old, at which point the seedling root swells into a tap root.
+After this point their competitive ability increases rapidly, becoming very high after six months of age.

-2.2.
+3.2.
 Pasture management

-Managing any pasture weed is almost entirely down to pasture management.
+Managing any pasture weed is mostly down to pasture management.
 Good pasture management is based on four key principles: